 Are there fees associated with the apprenticeship?

 Initially, you will be required to purchase your own tools.
-Then a fee of $0.60 per hour worked will be withheld by the contractor.
-During your apprenticeship, you will be responsible for additional travel expenses.
+Then a fee of $25.00 per week will be withheld by the contractor.
+During your apprenticeship, you will be responsible for your own travel expenses.

 How long is the apprenticeship program?

 The apprenticeship program is a 7,000-hour, on-the-job training program completed in approximately four (4) years.
 During this time, you will advance through seven (7) individual steps, completion of each step granting a pay increase.